 Thyrl Latting (1932-2013)

-A black cowboy with national and international notoriety, as a Rodeo Cowboy showcasing horses and cow Rodeos shows for many years.
+With national and international notoriety, as a Rodeo Cowboy showcasing horses and cow Rodeos shows locally and Internationally for many years.
 All started from Robbins, IL., his birth home and site of his first Ranch Estate.

-This pan africanist leader spent a significant amount of time in Robbins, IL in the early 1920's, setting up a chapter of the United Negro Improvement Association (UNIA) and engaging with the all-black led town.
-His administrative office was located on the second floor of a building located on Claire Blvd.
+This pan africanist leader spent a significant amount of time in Robbins, IL in the early 1920's, setting up a chapter of his United Negro Improvement Association (UNIA) and engaging with the all-black led town.
+His administrative office was located on the second floor of a building located on Claire Blvd at 139th.
 He worked closely with locals to organize a UNIA chapter in Robbins and met one of his strongest supporters and later his speech writer Elinor White.
 Edward Brown prominent citizen in Robbins was appointed the first President of Garvey's UNIA Chapter in Robbins.